ettechh/CoH-AI-Chatbot/README.md

 # CoH-AI-Chatbot
 CoH AI Chatbot is an AI-powered chatbot and resource hub designed to help foster care and incarcerated youth access essential programs and support services.
 It integrates a secure database of resources such as education, housing, mental health support, legal aid, and scholarships, and provides conversational guidance to users through a friendly, easy-to-use chat interface.
+Fueled by the Communities of Hope.

 ### Website URL
 https://coh-ai-chatbot.onrender.com/